πŸ‹ The 7 Best Iceland Whale Watching Tours [2024 Reviews]

 Tour Highlights At A Glance:

-• Departure Time: 10:00 AM & 1:30 PM
+• Departure Time: Between 9:00 AM & 8:30 PM

-Once whales are spotted, the speedboat will rush you over so you can observe these magnificent creatures up close.
+If you’re a whale fan, you’ll love this whale watching tour.
+Once whales are spotted, the ship will rush over so you can observe these magnificent creatures up close.
 If you’re anything like me, you’ll be fascinated by the rich variety of marine wildlife in FaxaflΓ³i Bay, including whales, dolphins, and seals.

 Listen to your expert guides as they explain the whales’ behavior and provide you with an introduction to the local ecosystem.
 Feel free to question your guides about the whales and any other sea creatures you come across.